kobbled/rossum/README.md

   -tp --compiletp       compile .tpp files into .tp files.
 If false will
                         just interpret to .ls.
+  -t  --include-tests   include test files in build
+  -i  --build-interfaces   build tp interfaces for karel
+                        routines specified in package.json.
-  -t  --include-tests   include test files in build --clean               clean all files out of build directory
+                        This is needed to use karel routines within a tp program --clean               clean all files out of build directory
 ```